If you’ve been wishing for a way to strengthen connection and communication through shared experience, this may be a good fit.

 Maps, compasses, puzzle boards, ropes, blindfolds, fire-building supplies, scorecards — fully provided.

-Step-by-step teaching for canoeing, navigation, fire-building, and all challenges.
+Calm, supportive guidance throughout canoeing, navigation, fire-building, and all group challenges.

 Small Group Size